WISH-TV: CBS affiliate (1956–2014)

 In 1956, McConnell sold the station to the Indiana Broadcasting Company, the broadcasting subsidiary of J. H. Whitney & Company and owners of WANE-TV in Fort Wayne.
 The new owners persuaded CBS to move its programming to channel 8, taking that affiliation from WFBM.
 Conversely that same year, WISH-TV lost the ABC affiliation to WTTV; this resulted in WLBC-TV, channel 49 in Muncie (whose allocation is now occupied by PBS member station WIPB) serving as the de facto ABC affiliate for the northern part of the market as WTTV's signal did not extend very far north outside of Indianapolis's northern suburbs as its transmitter was located farther south than the market's other stations.
 Also in 1956, WISH became one of the first television stations in the United States to install a videotape machine.

-WISH-TV's studio facility on Meridian Street.

 Indiana Broadcasting became the Corinthian Broadcasting Corporation in 1957, with WISH-TV serving as the company's flagship station.
 From 1958 to 1959, it was an affiliate of the NTA Film Network.
 Corinthian merged with Dun & Bradstreet in 1971.
 Dun & Bradstreet sold its entire broadcasting unit to the Belo Corporation in February 1984.
 However, the merger put Belo two stations over the television ownership limits that the Federal Communications Commission had in effect at the time.
 As a result, the company sold WISH-TV and WANE to LIN Broadcasting (the predecessor of LIN Media) the following month in March 1984.
 LIN was headquartered in Indianapolis for many years, with WISH-TV serving as that company's flagship television property; the company eventually moved its headquarters to Providence, Rhode Island, in the late 1990s, resulting in WPRI-TV replacing WISH as LIN's flagship station.
 LIN later acquired low-power independent station W11BV (channel 11, now WIIH-CD channel 17) in 1992.
 In 1995, WISH-TV relocated its transmitter to a new tower built in the Augusta section of Indianapolis.

 WISH-TV signed on its digital signal on VHF channel 9 on December 17, 1998; two days later on December 19, the station broadcast its first program in high definition when it broadcast an NFL game telecast in the format.
 In 2002, WISH-TV began handling the master control operations of WANE-TV and fellow sister station WLFI-TV in Lafayette, Indiana.
 The hub expanded to include the Buffalo duopoly of WIVB-TV and WNLO in October, with other LIN-owned stations gradually being added to the WISH hub by the summer of 2003.

 On February 10, 2005, the Paramount Stations Group subsidiary of Viacom sold UPN affiliate WNDY-TV (channel 23, now a MyNetworkTV affiliate) as well as its Columbus, Ohio, sister station WWHO to LIN TV for $85 million, creating a duopoly with WISH-TV when the sale was finalized that spring.
 On May 18, 2007, the LIN TV Corporation announced that it was exploring strategic alternatives that could have resulted in the sale of the company.